enruk/compareParameter/README.txt

 # compareXML

 ##DESCRIPTION
-compare standardtemplate.xml of different PLCs to be able to compare parameters in the different projects
+compare standardtemplate.xml of different PLCs to be able to compare parameters in different projects

 ## VERSION
-1.0 - 18.12.2023
+1.0 - 18.12.2023 HT

 ## HOWTO